 - a.
-Unless otherwise specified within this Plan, the requirements for compact spaces shall be provided in accordance with Section 281-9 of the Montclair Township Ordinance. - b.
+The grading requirements for compact spaces shall be provided in accordance with Section 281-9 of the Montclair Township Ordinance in effect at the time of the adoption of this Plan. - b.
 All compact spaces shall be signed indicating their use only for compact vehicles. - c.
 The presence of compact spaces does not authorize the parking of vehicles such that they encroach into public rights-of-way, drive aisles, driveways or abutting properties.